2021 information for papers will be published in early September.

 - Text books are not required for this paper.

 - View the most recent Course Outline

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical

 - Learning Outcomes

-- Discuss the ethical implications and issues associated with big data, and how these may be addressed
+- Discuss ethical implications and issues raised by big data, and how these may be addressed.

-- Compare and contrast different implementation approaches for big data systems (e.g. Relational vs NoSQL)
+- Compare and contrast different implementation approaches for big data systems.

-- Design and build a large, scalable database or data warehouse and use it to answer complex analytical queries
+- Design and build a large, scalable database, and use it to answer complex queries.

-- Identify and discuss architectural and implementation trade-offs and performance bottlenecks in big data environments
+- Identify and deal with architectural and implementation performance bottlenecks in big data environments.